We enhance excellent research for a better world!

 This year we have chosen to make a web-based report and we hope you will enjoy it.
 You can navigate directly to the section of your choice by clicking the links below.
 Or you can do what we recommend - to begin at the top and take a thorough retrospective back on 2021 with us, as you are scrolling down the page.

 We are happy to share updates about our users, our services, and collaborations below.
 We are also proud to present some interesting use cases from our users.

 2021 was an eventful year for Sigma2.
 If you watch my short video, you get to know more about some of the activities that contributed to making last year a good year for the national e-infrastructure, our services and our users.

-It is no doubt that research conducted via our infrastructure is beneficial – and highly relevant – to society for instance the Public Health Institute's continuously modelling of the corona pandemic and the Norwegian Climate Researchers' contribution to last year's IPCC report.
+There is no doubt that research conducted via our infrastructure is beneficial – and highly relevant – to society for instance the Public Health Institute's continuous modelling of the coronavirus pandemic and the Norwegian Climate Researchers' contribution to last year's IPCC report.

 Several of our projects are contributing to fulfilling relevant UN sustainability goals, and this is also something Sigma2 as a company is constantly focusing on.